 Intercultural city: Berlin Neukölln, Germany

 Neukölln is one of the largest boroughs of Berlin and one of the poorest regions in Germany with a very weak social infrastructure.
-These difficult general conditions mark the ‘hard case’ that Neukölln is and have a very strong impact on the opportunities for citizenship on a local level.
-They are a hard benchmark for promoting intercultural integration, which is constantly in conflict with social, educational, integrative and economic problems.
+These difficult general conditions have a very strong impact on the opportunities for citizenship in Neukölln.
+They are a “hard” benchmark for the results of intercultural integration, which is constantly in conflict with social, educational, integrative and economic problems.

 Profile and activities